MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 The data preparation process ensures raw data is clean, consistent, and ready for analysis.
 It involves importing the data, fixing errors, and organizing it into a usable structure.
 This step is crucial for accurate and reliable results.

 Here are the steps I followed:
-1. Data Import and Inspection
+1. Data Import and Exploration
 2. Data Cleaning
 3. Data Transformation
 4. Defining Relationships
 5. Total Row Count

-### 1. Data Import and Inspection
+### 1. Data Import and Exploration

 In this phase, i import the data and check it for any issues.
 This includes:

 - Importing Data: Bringing the data into the system.
-- Inspecting Data: Looking for errors like missing values or incorrect formats.
+- Explorating Data: Looking for errors like missing values or incorrect formats.

 I found that the date column in several datasets had mixed formats, with some values not being actual dates.
 To fix this, I imported the date columns as **VARCHAR** (text) to keep all the values intact.
 Later, during the data cleaning & type conversion phase, I will convert them to proper date formats for consistency and analysis.